It’s a dreaded feeling that I know only too well: the frustration of my boyfriend coming too fast when we have sex.

 You can either practice the techniques together during foreplay and sex, or leave it to him to read and learn what he needs to do to improve his stamina in bed.

-Check out these premature ejaculation self-help books to find out more about this concept.
+Have a look at these premature ejaculation self-help books to find out more.

 4) Benzocaine condoms